nicolaijacobsz1/nicolaijacobsz1/README.md

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/raw/master/coding.gif?raw=true" width="408" height="318" style="max-width:100%;">

-- 👋 Hi, I’m @nicolaijacobsz1
+#### Some quick information
-- 👀 I’m interested in ...
-Learning and Working on Projects
+- 🕸 I’m interested in Ethical Hacking and Web Development
-- 🌱 I’m currently learning ...
-C# .NET and more advance Ruby on Rails with React.js
+- 👨🏻‍💻 I’m currently learning C# .NET and more advance Ruby on Rails with React.js
-- 💞️ I’m looking to collaborate on ...Projects, lets connect!
+- 👥 I’m looking to collaborate on Web application secuirty or web development projects, lets connect!
-- 📫 How to reach me ...
-You can message me or follow me!
+- 📫 How to reach me by sending me a message or reaching me on  <a href="https://www.linkedin.com/in/nicolai-jacobsz-776a6585/">linkedin</a>

 # Technology & Tools